E-Rinaudo/first_solo_projects/data_visualizations/github_python_julia_r_repos/README.md

 **Most-Starred Repositories on GitHub for Python, Julia and R** is a project designed to visualize the top 20 most-starred repositories on GitHub for these three programming languages, using Plotly.

-This project was developed while working through chapters 17 of Python Crash Course.
+This project was developed while working through chapter 17 of Python Crash Course.

 <!-- markdownlint-disable MD001 -->
 ### Table of Contents